 In Baltimore, Reinvestment Fund used HFFI funding to help finance Apples & Oranges Fresh Market and the Howard Park Supermarket.
-Apples & Oranges Supermarket is a minority-owned market in an East Baltimore neighborhood with an unmet grocery demand of $26.4 million.
-Apples & Oranges created four full-time and 11 part-time jobs, and it includes meeting space for nutrition and health education programs for the community.
-Reinvestment Fund is working with the Opportunity Finance Network and Baltimoreans United in Leadership Development (BUILD) to bring a 67,000-square-foot, full-service ShopRite supermarket to Baltimore's Howard Park community.
-The Howard Park ShopRite will provide access to fresh foods and create 250 full- and part-time jobs, many of which will be filled by neighborhood residents.
+Apples & Oranges Supermarket was a minority-owned market in an East Baltimore neighborhood with an unmet grocery demand of $26.4 million.
+Apples & Oranges created four full-time and 11 part-time jobs, and it included meeting space for nutrition and health education programs for the community.
+Reinvestment Fund worked with the Opportunity Finance Network and Baltimoreans United in Leadership Development (BUILD) to bring a 67,000-square-foot, full-service ShopRite supermarket to Baltimore's Howard Park community.
+The Howard Park ShopRite provides access to fresh foods and created 250 full- and part-time jobs, many of which are filled by neighborhood residents.
 You can find more information here.

 Source of money: HFFI CED Program and HFFI CDFI-Financial Assistance Program